-School Operations provides support to schools by fostering focused leadership, researching best practices, communicating and collaborating with all partners.
+School Operations provides support to schools by fostering focused leadership, researching best practices, communicating, and collaborating with all partners.

-In addition to ensuring the accuracy of youth sector clientele files, this department is responsible for MEES Secondary IV and V examinations in June, August and January.
+In addition to ensuring the accuracy of youth sector clientele files, this department is responsible for MEES Secondary IV and V examinations in June, August, and January.
 In collaboration with the rest of the School Operations team and schools, the data management is a partner in ensuring students are enrolled in necessary courses and are registered for necessary exams after triannual review sessions of the students’ transcripts following retake exams.

 By ensuring dedicated support for Cree language and culture programming in our curriculum, we enhance the student experience for our youth sector students.
 The department of Cree Programs not only oversees the development of learning materials including the publication of new materials and the teaching of these materials in our schools, but also supports the development of the Eastern James Bay Cree Writing System.
+Read More.

 Fostering the values of continuous improvement and lifelong learning, the Cree School Board supports professional development and training for all employees, including its pedagogical staff.
 Cree and non-Cree teachers, professionals, school administrators, and support personnel are offered rich opportunities to further their education and enhance their skills for the benefit of our students, and the Cree Nation as a whole.